Canadian Cities and Climate Change

 The process of ‘greening’ a city can have numerous offshoot benefits, among them increased resilience to the unavoidable effects of climate change.
 For example, revitalizing an urban forest can provide shade to residents during a heat wave, stabilize the soil, help sequester carbon from the air, and manage runoff and flooding during a rainstorm.
 All these effects help lower the city’s carbon footprint and prepare it to deal with more extreme weather.

 Effective urban climate action ultimately requires both citizens and political leaders to commit to making change.
-Toronto counsellor Gord Perks notes that both community groups and individuals have shown an amazing commitment to rising to the challenge of climate change.
+Toronto councillor Gord Perks notes that both community groups and individuals have shown an amazing commitment to rising to the challenge of climate change.
 He says that “networks of creativity and commitment to a healthy future for our community are actually going to put us in a better place than we are today.
 We can wind up with better outcomes in terms of the quality of life; how you and your neighbours relate to each other; in terms of resilience and social ties.
 That's not just hopeful, that's exciting!”

 References